zhushigang/dbFront/webapp/templates/webapp/README.txt

 Click the team name on this page will display the members of this team.

 The results returned by the functions aboves are all dynamically generated through sql executions and displayed using HTML templates.

+--------------- Updates for Assignment 9 ----------------------
+1. First, all insertion/deletion requires user authentication.

+2. Create a user account using "Sign up for an account link", After signing up, you will be landed on the main page for data modifications.
+This will insert a new row in the user table

+3. If you already have an account, use the "Log in" link to log in to your account.
+This will update the last login time in the user table

+4. After log in, you will be landed on the 'main' page to insert and delete data.

+5. There are 6 forms in this page which you can modify the data in the database Each corresponds to the deletion or insertion on the following 3 tables:
+Summoner
+Champion
+Item

+6. when finish, you can log out to return to the index page where you can view your modifications on Summoner or Champion